-- January April Hold Buck-A-Month drive. - Before July 1st Forward all Buck-A-Month funds received via a check that is CLEARLY MARKED as Buck-A-Month with your Council Number to: Knights of Columbus, Culture of Life Foundation of Nebraska, 4770 Jean Marie Ln, Fort Calhoun, NE 68023 - July Refund Checks will be distributed to councils at the Leadership Training Seminar.
+- January April Hold Buck-A-Month drive. - Before July 1st Forward all Buck-A-Month funds received via a check that is CLEARLY MARKED as Buck-A-Month with your Council Number to: Knights of Columbus, Culture of Life Foundation of Nebraska, 4770 Jean Marie Ln, Fort Calhoun, NE 68023 - Include the designation form for the Pro-Life Organization that the funds are to be given to - July Donation checks will be mailed to the councils.